The Willow Project at SUNY-ESF

 About Shrub Willow

-- Willow is a climate-neutral renewable energy source that does not increase greenhouse gas emissions in the atmosphere.
+- Lifecycle assessments show that willow is a climate-neutral fuel that does not increase greenhouse gas emissions in the atmosphere.

-Shrub willow also has many other environmentally-friendly applications such as living snow fences and stream bank stabilization.
-One willow biomass planting can be harvested up to seven times on a three- or four-year rotation cycle with limited maintenance between harvests once the crop is established.
-ESF has teamed up with more than 20 universities, commercial partners and non-profit organizations throughout the U.S. and Canada to conduct research and facilitate the commercialization of willow biomass crops.
-Commercial willow production is now happening on over 1100 acres of land in New York State and is being supported by the USDA Biomass Crop Assistance Program (BCAP).
-Please click on the links below and at the top of the screen for more information!
+One willow planting can be harvested seven or more times on a three-year cycle, with limited maintenance between harvests.
+ESF has teamed up with more than 20 universities, commercial partners, and non-profit organizations throughout the U.S. and Canada to conduct research and facilitate the commercialization of shrub willow systems.
+Willow bioenergy production and bioremediation systems are now planted on over 1250 acres of land in New York State, and other applications of willow are being deployed across the landscape.
+Click on the links above for more information!